 - Results: As of 2019, the program continues to engage communities and schools in healthy activities and food choices

 The Northeast Iowa Food & Fitness Initiative (FFI) includes 6 rural counties of dedicated community members who strive to make their communities a healthier place to live through locally-grown food and opportunities for physical activity.

-FFI uses regional learning communities to promote strong relationships.This dynamic promotes policy changes leading to increased access to local healthy food and opportunities for physical activity – especially for early childhood and K-12 schools.
+In the first years of operation, FFI used regional learning communities to promote strong relationships.This dynamic promoted policy changes leading to increased access to local healthy food and opportunities for physical activity – especially for early childhood and K-12 schools.
 Development of local food systems is an another focus.

-Additionally, FFI seeks youth involvement in the program’s activities.
-Currently 18 high school-based Food & Fitness Teams work to develop healthy school atmospheres and policies for food and fitness by working alongside administrators, teachers, wellness committees and food service teams.
+Additionally, FFI sought youth involvement in the program’s activities.
+Eighteen high school-based Food & Fitness Teams worked to develop healthy school atmospheres and policies for food and fitness by working alongside administrators, teachers, wellness committees and food service teams.

 - School wellness team support and policy development

 - AmeriCorps and Food Corps service members for schools